Evaluation of real-space second Chern number using the kernel polynomial method: Model and Method

 \subsection{Real-space Chern number}

 We adopt the following formula to calculate the real-space $n$-th Chern number~\cite{Shiina2025PRB,Sykes2021PRB,Hannukainen2022PRL,Prodan2013JPMT},

 where repeated indices imply summation and

-is the projector of the occupied bands. $X_{j_k}$ is the coordinate operator along the $j_k$-th direction.
+is the projector of the occupied bands. $X_{j_k}$ is the coordinate operator along the $j_k$-th direction. $\epsilon^{j_1 j_2 \cdots j_{2n}}$ corresponds to the antisymmetric Levi-Civita tensor.
+The $n$-th Chern number formula is a special case of a more general universal topological marker~\cite{ChenW23PRB}, which applies to topological insulators and superconductors in any dimension and symmetry class.
 For examples, for $n=1$, it reproduces the local topological marker for the first Chern number~\cite{Bianco11PRB}, with

 For $n=2$, we obtain:

 For $n=3$, the expression becomes: